jitesoft/simple-webpack/README.md

 }
 ```

-All json and will be loaded at the start of the webpack config incase it exist.
+All json and will be loaded at the start of the webpack config in case it exists.

 #### Environment variables